 Looking for a monthly box that offers a chance to get tweens excited to spend a little time with their family?
 The Salty Owl Studio is one of the best subscription boxes for a night of togetherness as it’s designed specifically for families with kids nine and up.
 Select a box designed for four to five people, and unpack all the materials and instructions necessary for an at-home art project, plus one new game, a snack to share, a kid-friendly recipe and a monthly movie pick for everyone to enjoy.

 What kid doesn’t love doing magic?
-Put on a family magic show with The Magic Subscription Box, a month-to-month club that delivers the tools of the trade by sending 3-5 top-quality tricks, along with detailed step-by-steps for precise trick delivery.
+Put on a family magic show with My Box of Magic, a month-to-month club that delivers the tools of the trade by sending 3-5 top-quality tricks, along with detailed step-by-steps for precise trick delivery, and biography cards of famous magicians.
 With access to expert online tutorials that are ready to assist, every box adds a new magic tricks to the arsenal that are perfect for delivering a hilarious game and unique opportunity for the whole family to learn to perform magic together.

 Are you an active family?
 Help your little ones learn to love nature and feel safe and secure in the great outdoors with Think Outside Boxes, a monthly subscription box that aims to help teach basic outdoor and survival skills to kids ages seven and up.
 The first box delivers a child-sized pack filled with between 2-5 gear items, plus a 20-plus page booklet featuring guided educational activities to ensure they’ve got both the tools and skills needed to live family fun night wild and free!